 Doing CrossFit comes with a level of responsibility that a lot of back pain suffers I talk to don’t seem to understand.
 You can recover from a typical bodybuilder style workout without much attention but doing the average CrossFit workout requires more attention to ensure you’re recovering well.
 You can’t just pick yourself up off the floor and head home to start cleaning your house, picking up your kids, commuting back and forth to work and/or sitting at the office all day.

-If you’re trying to do CrossFit and rehab a bad back there has to be daily effort towards repairing the tissues that are causing the problem in the first place.
+If you’re trying to do CrossFit and rehab a bad back there has to be a daily effort towards repairing the tissues that are causing the problem in the first place.
 If you’re willing to spend the $100+ a month to be a member of a CrossFit gym then make that same investment in taking care of your body.
 Don’t let issues build up or brush small injuries under the rug.
 For example: If you have any kind of disc issue and/or currently working through an Anterior Pelvic Tilt.

 Going hard in a workout isn’t going to fix that.
-Truth be told, your quads and hip flexors are only going to clamp down even tighter and the over-compensations your body will develop will be far beyond a 5-minute stretch session and one deep tissue massage a month.
+Truth be told, your quads and hip flexors are only going to clamp down even tighter and the over-compensation your body will develop will be far beyond a 5-minute stretch session and one deep tissue massage a month.

 Either take the time to understand why your back hurts to begin with, and treat it or pay someone to do it for you.
 Whatever you do, don’t allow the workouts to dig you into a deeper hole.
 If you have back pain before, during or after your workout, unless you make changes, the pain will not go away.
 Odds are it will only get worse until you’re face down on an operating table.